derivo-company/neo2rdf/README.md

 		   Default: RDF_COLLECTION

-       -u, --user=<neo4jUser>
+       -u, --user=<dbUser>
-	   The username for the Neo4j instance.
+	   The username for the database instance.

-       --uri=<neo4jURI>
+       --uri=<dbURI>
-	   The URI for the Neo4j instance.
+	   The URI for the database instance.
 Example: bolt://localhost:7687

 ```